-- The water level in the container should be kept just below the level of the rim - check out the level after any Autumn rain or Winter snow
+Keep the water level in the container just below the level of the rim - check out the level after any Autumn rain or Winter snow

-2. Trim back the plant foliage so that tall upright plants will not drop their leaf into the water but stand a few inches above the water level.
+Trim back the plant foliage so that tall upright plants will not drop their leaf into the water but leave them 4" above the water level.

 Container ponds in Winter:

-- In freezing temperatures make sure the water level is below the slanting edge of the rim so there is room for the water to turn to ice and go up into the space under the rim temporarily rather than forcing itself outward against the walls of the containers
+In freezing temperatures make sure the water level is below the slanting edge of the rim so there is room for the water to turn to ice.
+It will go up into the space under the rim temporarily rather than forcing itself outward against the walls of the containers